WalletConnect/walletconnect-docs/docs/specs/clients/core/pairing/readme.md

 ## Context

-WalletConnect offers Sign, Auth and Push Protocols.
+WalletConnect offers Sign, Auth and Notify Protocols.
 In order to allow reusable communication channel between peers, the Pairing API exposes a common interface and allows for sending and receiving multi-protocol requests over a single pairing.

 This significantly improves end user experience by allowing to scan just a single QR code and receive requests from different protocols.